parekhparth/SimpleJavaWS/README.md

 # Prerequisites
 * MongoDB

 Download it from <a href='http://www.mongodb.org/downloads'>here</a>

 start it using following command:

 		mongod --fork --master --logpath /tmp/mongodb.log --logappend --noauth

 * Memcached/Couchbase

-You either need memcached or couchbase cache.
+you either need memcached or couchbase cache (for distributed caching)

 - Memcached

 Download it from <a href='http://memcached.org/'>here</a>

 start is using following command:

 		memcached -d